 How can I donate a water well?

-We regularly get questions such as: Can I donate a well?
-Or can I have a water pump built?
+We regularly get questions such as: Can I donate a well or a water pump?
 That is understandable because these are very tangible things to do if you want to contribute to clean drinking water in developing countries.
 Unfortunately, it is less simple than you think and a well is not always the best solution.

 Water well or pump

 First, let’s make it clear that a well and a water pump are not the same thing.
 A well is often used as a term for a water pump, while the well is not much more than a deep hole in the ground from which you can get water.
 The water then comes from shallow layers in the ground and is susceptible to pollution and drought.

 A water pump for drinking water also extracts the water from the ground, but with a pump.
 This can be an old-fashioned hand pump, but also a pump that works on electricity or diesel.

 A hand pump is only suitable for pumping water from shallow layers, while a powered pump can also extract water from much deeper layers.
 This has the advantage that the water supply is not susceptible to drought and can run out less quickly.
 However, electricity or diesel must be available.

 There are many more solutions to provide people with clean drinking water than a water pump or well.
 For example, water is often available, but that water is polluted.
 Filtration can then be a solution.